SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Results

 The most striking difference in the midplane ISM is the significant increase in the CNM MF at the expense of the WNM\footnote{We do not employ the use of tracer particles which prohibits us from giving definitive answers about how the gas transitions between the different phases in detail.
 We can only explain the overall evolution given the integrated quantities.}.
 This increase in the potential molecular CNM aligns with the findings in Sect. \ref{sec:gasstructure}.
 We measure a significant CNM VFF ranging from $\mathrm{VFF} = 5 - 12\,\mathrm{per\,cent}$, scaling with $\Sigma_\mathrm{gas}$.
 The absence of artificial PE heating in static $G_0$ models, particularly in regions distant from massive star clusters, has two significant effects.
 Firstly, it facilitates increased molecular gas formation.
 Secondly, it prevents the destruction of diffuse molecular gas that has formed in denser regions and subsequently dispersed, by avoiding excessive heating of this gas.
+Additionally, dissociation by Lyman-Werner photons (11.2 eV - 13.6 eV), which is included in our one-band FUV energy range (5.6 eV - 13.6 eV), is decreased in those regions.
 The CRs, modelled as a distinct relativistic fluid using an advection-diffusion approximation, contribute an extra pressure component to the system.
 This CR pressure, which permeates the ISM, provides further support to the diffuse molecular gas phase, helping it resist compression from external forces and maintain pressure equilibrium.

 In Fig. \ref{fig:mf_time}, we show the time evolution of the midplane MFs for the different thermal phases.
 We summarise and quantify the average and median MFs and VFFs in Table \ref{tab:mf} and Table \ref{tab:vff} in Appendix \ref{app:tables}.
 The \textsc{AdaptiveG0} simulations have a systematically lower amount of gas in the thermally unstable regime and an increased amount of gas in the CNM throughout the simulated time.
 However, we also see two deviations of this behaviour with temporary peaks in the WIM MF of the models $\mathrm{\Sigma010vFUV}$ and $\mathrm{\Sigma030vFUV}$.
 The self-consistent FUV radiation field treatment does not cause these outliers, they result from the systems' underlying gas dynamics.
 While the total stellar mass in each system is an important factor, the individual mass of those stars (determined stochastically by our star formation model) is crucial since more massive stars significantly contribute to photoionisation, which likely sustains the WIM.
 Additionally, the spatial distribution of the stars strongly impacts the efficiency of stellar feedback.
 To explain the WIM peaks, we further analyse these aspects in Appendix \ref{app:WIMpeak}.